 Arrangements for children in divorce

-Arrangements for children also have to be considered within any divorce proceedings.
-If there are children of the relationship the County Court will require that a form is completed to set out those arrangements.
-Often these have been dealt with already by agreement and the completion of the form can be relatively straightforward.
+Parties need to consider these arrangements within any divorce proceedings.
+However the court does no need to be involved unless the parties cannot agree the arrangements.
 Where there is a dispute between parents further advice may be required.
 More details are provided under our Children section.
 If there is disagreement between parents about children arrangements these can be resolved through legal advice, mediation, collaborative law or court proceedings.
 Our divorce solicitors are successful at advising and assisting in resolving children arrangements.

 Timescale and costs